Microchipping a Dog

 Microchipping is important to identify your dog in the unfortunate event he or she gets out or runs away from your property.
 All stray animals or those recently adopted (that come into the clinic) are scanned for a microchip.
 This ensures that the proper owner is brought forth to regain ownership of the pet within the specified time limit before being put up for adoption at your local shelter.

-How it works a microchip work and is it safe?
+How does a microchip work and is it safe?

 A microchip is a small electronic device that is inserted under the skin of your dog typically in the shoulder blade area.
 Microchipping is a painless procedure that can be done at any time as an outpatient procedure as it typically does not require any sedation or anesthesia.
 We just ask for a quick call a day or two ahead of the day you wish to have the chip implanted and we can schedule an appointment with one of our Registered Veterinary Receptionists or Technicians to perform the procedure.